grimoirelab/grimoirelab/README.md

 * [GrimoireLab Tutorial](https://github.com/chaoss/grimoirelab-tutorial)
 * [GrimoireLab as a whole](https://github.com/chaoss/grimoirelab) (this repository)

+# Want to contribute to GrimoireLab?

+These are some general guidelines and information related to how we contribute to GrimoireLab: See [Contributing to GrimoireLab](https://github.com/chaoss/grimoirelab/blob/master/CONTRIBUTING.md)

 ## Contents of this repository

 This repository is for stuff relevant to GrimoireLab as a whole.
 For example: